kaBeech/advent-of-code-solutions/README.md

 In this group of challenges I focus on thoroughness and code quality, including modular components, unit testing, and error handling

-This wasn't as [focused on] in the first few days, so you can see the thoroughness improve as the days progress (with the possible exception of Day10)
+This aspect wasn't as focused on in the first few days, so you can see the thoroughness improve as the days progress (with the possible exception of Day10)

 These challenges are completed with TypeScript/JavaScript with Deno